NateEag/how-i-code/content/human-names.rst

 should be enforced, but it might be wise to ask for confirmation for strange names.

-If they enter a name, it should be stored as provided.
+Names should be stored exactly as provided.
 Remember that names are language-specific so `character encodings`_ are critical.

 A brave system might address people by nickname.
 It could construct nicknames by using all characters in their full name up to the first whitespace character.
-For languages where family name comes first, starting at the end of the name would make more sense.
+For languages where family name comes first, starting at the name's end would make more sense.

-If a program does use nicknames, it should let people change them, as it's bound to get some wrong.
-However, they should be optional, just like full names.

 Users should be able to edit and remove their names at any time without side effects.
+If a program supports nicknames, it should let people change them.

 Systems that bill users will need to collect a name at billing time, but they should not require one until then.